-PASADENA - James Butts, the 26-year-old U.S. Olympic triple-jump silver medalist, has asked Harry Sneider, director of Ambas sador College's Executive Health Club, to be his personal trainer.
+PASADENA - James Butts, the 26-year-old U.S. Olympic triple-jump silver medalist, has asked Harry Sneider, director of Ambas Sador College's Executive Health Club, to be his personal trainer.
 Mr. Butts, who plans to compete in the 1980 Olympics in Moscow, toured the campus here Nov.
 4.

 SALISBURY, Rhodesia - Two Garner Ted Armstrong programs were aired back to back on television here Saturday evening, Nov.
-20, dur-ing peak viewing time, the first time the program has been aired here on a Saturday evening, according to
+20, during peak viewing time, the first time the program has been aired here on a Saturday evening, according to

 IN PROGRESS - Evangelist Ronald Kelly conducts services in the partially completed field house in Big Sandy.
 [Photo by Scott Moss] Malcolm Tofts, a member in Rhodesia, and was probably the best possible time to air the program.
-'Normally when the program has been transmitted on television it has been during the Sunday-evening re-ligious hour," Mr. Tofts said.
-"Un-fortunately many people are in the habit of switching their set off at the start of the religious hour.
+"Normally when the program has been transmitted on television it has been during the Sunday-evening re-ligious hour," Mr. Tofts said.
+"Un-fortunately many people are in the habit of switching their set off at the start of the religious hour."
 In addition to the two television programs, the following day, Nov.
 21, The World Tomorrow was heard on radio at 10 p.m.

 BIG SANDY - Church services were held for the first time Nov.
 20 in Ambassador College's field house since renovation was begun on the building this summer.
-The field house will be closed for the next two weeks for the installation of new bleachers but will be available for both church services and basketball games thereafter, acand maintenance supervisor for the Buildings & Grounds Department.
+The field house will be closed for the next two weeks for the installa-tion of new bleachers but will be available for both church services and basketball games thereafter, according to Ray Fisk, construction and maintenance supervisor for the Buildings & Grounds Department.
 Ambassador's basketball team has been playing its home games in the gymnasium of the local high school.

-PASADENA - Pianist Jose Iturbi performed to an overflow crowd of 1,300 people in the Ambas-sador Auditorium Nov.
+PASADENA - Pianist Jose PASADENA - Pianist Jose Iturbi performed to an overflow crowd of 1,300 people in the Ambassador Auditorium Nov.
 16. In addition to filling the 1,262 seats, concertgoers occupied the orchestra pit and onstage seats.

-The pianist played pieces from Mozart, B. ethoven, Chopin and Granados.
+The pianist played pieces from Mozart, Beethoven, Chopin and Granados.

-BIG SANDY - The Ambassador Royals won their third game of the basketbail season Nov.
-20 against Southwest Assemblies of God College of Waxahachie, Tex., by a score After six games the win brings the Royals' total to three wins and three losses, with 25 games left to play.
+BIG SANDY - The Ambassador Royals won their third game of the basketball season Nov.
+20 against Southwest Assemblies of God College of Waxahachie, Tex., by a score of 9/-25.

+After six games the win brings the Royals' total to three wins and three losses, with 25 games left to play.
 The Royals take on Carl Albert Junior College of Poteau, Okla., Nov.
-23 BIG SANDY - The Obernkir-chen Children's Choir, from the town of the same name in West Germany, performed here Nov.
-21 in the many, performed here Nov.
-21 in the second concert of Ambassador College's concert series.
-The group, which made the folk song "The Happy Wanderer" fa-mous, included in its program several folk songs from around the world.
+23. 4 4 4 BIG SANDY - The Obernkir-chen Children's Choir, from the town of the same name in West Germany, performed here Nov.
+21 in the second concert of Ambassador Second concert of Ambassador College's concert series.
+The group, which made the folk song "The Happy Wanderer" fa-mous, included in its program sever-al folk songs from around the world.
 Ranging from ages 6 to 15, the original group was formed by Edith Moeller in 1949 to raise money for a home for underprivileged children in the Obernkirchen region.
-The group has performed in much of Europe, the Orient, South America, Africa, the Near East and the Middle East.
+The group has performed in much of Europe, the Orient, South America, Africa, the Near East and the Middle East